17 Mistakes You’re Making on Twitter and How To Fix Them

 Do you want to be a success on Twitter?

-There are things that you could be doing that are preventing you from getting more followers, causing people to unfollow you, and for you to get little clicks on the links that you share.
+There are things that you’re probably doing right now that are preventing you from getting more followers, causing people to unfollow you, or decreasing the number of clicks that you’re getting on your tweets.

 Or worse yet, people could be so annoyed with you that they’ve blocked you all together on Twitter.